egeoffrey/developer/docs/index.md

 This portal is organized in the following sections:

 * `Learn` - understand more about eGeoffrey's design principles, its architecture and the main components
-* `Develop` - extend eGeoffrey's or contribute with a custom module.
-Learn how to use the SDK and the other development tools available
-* `Build` - create a portable eGeoffrey package with your custom module
-* `Distribute` - make your package available to other eGeoffrey users by publishing it on our Marketplace
+* `Develop & Build` - extend eGeoffrey's or contribute with a custom module.
+Learn how to develop your code, create a portable eGeoffrey package and make it available to other eGeoffrey users by publishing it on our Marketplace
+* `SDK` - classes and utilities made available by the eGeoffrey SDK and API
 * `Tools` - eGeoffrey toolset for simplifying development and building operations

 ## Not enough?